 - Wanting to claim certain income tax reliefs or record a tax loss to use in the future

-- Received interest that was untaxed or not taxed at source for example National Savings and Investment account (in general, interest paid by banks or building societies is paid after deducting tax but some bank interest may still need to appear on a tax return)
+- Received interest that was untaxed or not taxed at source.
+For example, National Savings and Investment account (in general, interest paid by banks or building societies is paid after deducting tax.
+However, some bank interest may still need to appear on a tax return)

 - Receiving dividends;

 - Earning a gross salary of £50,000, have claimed child benefit and need to pay the high-income child benefit charge;

 - Have savings or investment income of £10,000 or more;

 - Have a capital gain to report such as from selling a second property;

 - Completed one in the previous tax year and HMRC has assumed another should filed this tax year.